 If the frame is heavily rusted, you may need to use Rust Dissolver before repainting.

 I was amazed at how easy the glass was to remove.

-We had just added some copper landscape lights around the pool area and I decided that painting the lanterns copper would give them a fresh updated look.
+We had just added some copper landscape lights around the pool area, and I decided that painting the lanterns copper would give them a fresh, updated look.

-Rust-oleum has a beautiful copper spray paint in a hammered finish.
+Rust-oleum has beautiful copper spray paint in a hammered finish.
 I used this paint for several projects last year and knew it would be a great look on the lanterns.

 You will want to wash and dry the pieces of glass before adding them back to the lantern.

-Finally, place each glass piece back into position and secure by bending the metal tab back in place.
+Finally, place each glass piece back into position and secure it by bending the metal tab back in place.